-So, what do you need in your wardrobe that takes away this need to go scurrying to the laptop/trawling the high street in supermarket sweep fashion?
-Leaving your regular wardrobe needs alone for the time being, we are uniquely concerned today with occasion wear…..
+So, what do you need in your wardrobe that takes away this need to go scurrying to the laptop/trawling the high street in supermarket sweep fashion each time you are invited out?

 This is the bare minimum requirement should the above title somehow not have sunk in……